AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 Values may be arbitrary 32-bit integers.
 The same value must not occur more than once in the order list; behavior is undefined if the same value occurs twice in the list.

-If an Order value is negative, the host should hide the corresponding option in the UI.
-This can be useful for a plugin to deprecate certain options.
-When a host loads a project which includes a hidden option, the host should show that option in that effect instance.
-If a host cannot dynamically hide or show options, it may instead show hidden options (with negative Order values) as grayed out or inactive.
-A plugin should not set the choice param's default value to a hidden option.
+Plugins should use non-negative values; some hosts may choose to hide options with negative Order values.

 Note that :c:macro:`kOfxParamPropChoiceOrder` does not affect project storage or operation; it is only used by the host UI.
 This way it is 100%